Common Aadhaar Problems and Their Solutions

 Step 3: Select the ‘Update Aadhaar’ option and choose ‘Address’, then upload scanned copies of valid Proof of Address documents as listed by UIDAI.

-Step 4: Review the entered details carefully, pay the nominal fee (typically Rs 50 as of 2026), and submit your request to receive an Update Request Number (URN) for tracking.
+Step 4: Review the entered details carefully, pay a nominal fee (typically Rs 50), and submit your request to receive an Update Request Number (URN) for tracking.

 Correcting Your Name